Pinot Noir bottles not to miss in 2026

 - Burgundy (France) serves as the home of some of the best Pinot Noir wines, offering complex, earthy and age worthy reds.
 The grape thrives in the region’s cool climate and limestone rich soils, producing a wide range of styles that may be light or more full bodied.

 Top areas: Côte de Nuits, Côte de Beaune - Willamette Valley (Oregon, USA) is a world renowned producer of Pinot Noir and Willamette Valley accounts for nearly 90% of the state’s output.
-This region’s cool nights and warm summers promote slow ripening and the development of nuanced wines with fresh red fruit aromas, bright acidity and floral lift.
+This region’s cool nights and warm summers promote slow ripening, developing nuanced wines with fresh red fruit aromas, bright acidity and floral lift.

-Top areas: Dundee Hills, Eola-Amity Hills - Sonoma Coast (California, USA) Pinot Noir production is characterized by its coastal influence, which results in balanced and expressive wines with cherry, spice and silky textures.
+Top areas: Dundee Hills, Eola-Amity Hills - Sonoma Coast (California, USA): Pinot Noir production here is characterized by coastal influence, which results in balanced and expressive wines with cherry, spice and silky textures.

 Top areas: Russian River Valley, Petaluma Gap - Santa Barbara County (California, USA): Pinot Noir is the second most planted grape in this region, with different areas producing distinct styles.
 Generally, Santa Barbara Pinots are warmer climate wines with robust ripe fruit, spice notes and a lush mouthfeel.

 Top areas: Sta.
-Rita Hills, Santa Maria Valley - Alto Adige (Südtirol, Italy): High altitudes, well ventilated locations and cool climates helps to preserve the finesse and high quality of their Pinot Noirs.
+Rita Hills, Santa Maria Valley - Alto Adige (Südtirol, Italy): high altitudes, well ventilated locations and cool climates help to preserve the finesse and high quality of their Pinot Noirs.

 Top areas: Manzon, Egna, Appiano - Central Otago (New Zealand): a major producer of bold, fruit driven Pinot with minerality and bright acidity.
 The region has an ideal cool and continental climate that gives rise to rich and complex wines with excellent structure.